 Eastwood placed high emphasis on increasing growth of the college enrollment and the campus facilities.
 He became active in the community, serving in the Rotary, Selective Service System Board, the Gaffney Crustbreaker's Club and as a Deacon at First Baptist Church of Gaffney.

 Under Eastwood's leadership Fullerton Auditorium and a new library were built, and a wing was added to the Hamrick Hall of Science.
 Dr. Eastwood's years of service to the College was recognized by naming the library in his honor.

 During J.C.
-McCollister's term as Limestone College President, improvements in curriculum, instruction, and fundraising were evident.
+McCollister's term as Limestone University President, improvements in curriculum, instruction, and fundraising were evident.
 Limestone was reaffirmed for accreditation by the Southern Association of Colleges and Schools.
 A core liberal arts program was implemented, along with a new dramatics curriculum.
 The Summer School enrollment also thrived under McCollister's oversight, tripling in just three years.

 McCollister's resignation was fueled by his desire to return to classroom instruction.

 Bell was a graduate of Erskine College and received a Bachelor of Divinity degree from Union Theological Seminary in 1956.
-He served three years in the U.S. Army, later establishing a pharmaceutical company, Cambridge Pharmaceutical, Inc., before coming to Limestone College.
+He served three years in the U.S. Army, later establishing a pharmaceutical company, Cambridge Pharmaceutical, Inc., before coming to Limestone University.
 Bell was a native of Greenwood, SC.